YaruZeng/Glaciers-Data-Analysis/README.md

 # Glaciers Data Analysis
-The objective of the project is to write a program which enables users to read in and conduct data analysis of a real dataset of glaciers.
+The objective of the project is to write a program which enables users to read in data and conduct data analysis of a real dataset of glaciers.
 The project is finished in UCL course 'MPHY0021 Research Software Engineering with Python' where only the Python standard library, matplotlib and pytest can be used.

 ## Data sources
 ### 1. sheet-A.csv (1696 rows)